andrewpareles/scope-tailwind/README.md

 # Scope-Tailwind

 This project allows you to prefix and scope your CSS files so there are no style leaks from Tailwind's CSS files.
-You can even use preflight without causing any style leaks.
+You can even use preflight without causing global style leaks.

 Simply run `scope-tailwind` and we'll convert files like this: